 Go to the home building contracts page for more information about contracts.

-- if the contract price is $20,000 or less, the maximum amount of deposit a customer can be asked to pay is 10 percent of the contract price
+The Home Building Act 1989 states that the maximum amount of deposit a customer can be asked to pay is 10 percent of the contract price.

 The statutory warranty provisions of the Home Building Act 1989 apply to the installation of solar panels and are in effect for six years for major defects and two years for any other defects, starting from the date the work was completed.